LannySam/EDA-IN-SQL/README.md

   	SUM(Convert(bigint, vac.new_vaccinations)) OVER (Partition by dea.location Order by dea.location, dea.date) AS sum_daily_new_vaccinations
   FROM PortfolioProject..CovidDeath dea
   JOIN PortfolioProject..CovidVaccination vac
-	on dea.location = vac.location
+	ON dea.location = vac.location
-	and dea.date = vac.date
+	AND dea.date = vac.date
   WHERE dea.continent = 'Africa'
   )
   SELECT *, (sum_daily_new_vaccinations/population)*100 AS PopulanceVaccinatedPercent